DAY SIX

 Before exploring the cave dwellings, our first stop was at the Locanda di San Martino hotel, home to an underground thermal bath spa.
 The wellness experience offers a series of heat and sensory rooms, from wet and dry saunas to underground jet pools and relaxation chairs, with a recommended progression based on healing properties.
 I think most of the group lounged in the pool area for the majority of the time, but Kristen and I decided to go for it and take in the full order of rooms and experiences.

-Now, anyone who knows me knows I am not a heat person so the fact that I willingly spent an hour going in and out of saunas… pretty proud of myself!
+Anyone who knows me knows I am not a heat person, so the fact that I willingly spent an hour going in and out of saunas… pretty proud of myself!
 And you know what?
 After the initial blast of stifling heat in some of the rooms, it became easier to breathe and I definitely left the spa feeling rejuvenated and even breathing a little better than when I came in.

 Pretty sure you weren’t supposed to have a phone or take pictures in here but you know I couldn’t help capturing the experience.